 What is the St. Albert Initiative?

-The St. Albert Initiative is a half-day program on science and faith for Catholic high school students, teachers, and parents as well as interested members of the general public (high school age and above).
+The St. Albert Initiative is a day-long program on science and faith for Catholic high school students, teachers, and parents as well as interested members of the general public (high school age and above).
 It will feature short talks by Catholic scientists and the opportunity to meet, eat with, and ask questions of Catholic scientists in many fields and at various stages of their careers.

 This initiative is named after St. Albert the Great, bishop, scientist, philosopher, theologian, teacher, and patron saint of natural science and scientists.

 The St. Albert Initiative is sponsored by the Science and Religion Initiative of the McGrath Institute for Church Life, the Society of Catholic Scientists (SCS), and the Collegium Institute, with funding by grants from The John Templeton Foundation.

 This event will take place at St. Joseph's Preparatory School on Saturday, March 25, 2023, from 9 a.m. to 3:30 p.m.
 (Light breakfast and sign-in at 9 a.m.
 Events start at 9:45 a.m.)

 If you have any questions about this initiative, please contact Heather.

 A 25-minute Opening Talk on "Science and Religion: the Myth of Conflict."

 ‘Lightning Round’ Talks.
 There will be three rounds of 25-minute talks, with a menu of eight talks to choose from.
 Talk titles: Is the Universe Made for Life? / What is Human Life and When does it Begin? / Earthquakes, their consequences, and Jesuit Seismology / Evolution and Creation: A Catholic Perspective / The Science and Theology of Human Origins/ Modern Science, the Church and Galileo / The Science and the Theology of Extraterrestrial Life /